turbot/steampipe-action-check/README.md

 - name: Scan Terraform AWS resources
   uses: turbot/steampipe-iac-action
   with:
-    # Git URL of the terraform compliance mod that runs.
+    # Git URL of the Terraform compliance mod that runs.
 This is passed verbatim to `git clone`.
     #
     # required
     mod_url: https://github.com/turbot/steampipe-mod-terraform-aws-compliance.git